charityyoungblood/StatisticsAndProbability/StandardDeviation.md

         (9 + 1 + 1 + 9 + 25 + 49 + 25 + 1 + 9 + 9 + 1) / (11 - 1) = 13.9
         ** This average of the squared deviations is called the "VARIANCE" of the data **

-    Step 5: The SD of the data is the square root of the variance SD = sqrt(13.9) = 3.73
+    Step 5: The SD of the data is the square root of the VARIANCE
+          SD = sqrt(13.9) = 3.73

     Step 6: Conclusion